Thebest-Fish/KinardRoboticS/README.md

 This is the home page
 how to get the website running
 <div>step 1 open Kinard.html from this repository</div>
-<div>step 2 click the download folder from the top of the code</div>
+<div>step 2 click the download raw folder from the top of the code</div>
 <div>Finished</div>
 <h1>If that does not work then use this</h1>
 <div>step 1 take code from Kinard.html</div>